khulnasoft/khulnasoft/doc/dev/background-information/bazel/index.md

 #### Building and testing things

 - `bazel build [path-to-target]` builds a target.
-  - ex `bazel build //lib/...` will build everything under the `/lib/...` folder in the Sourcegraph repository.
+  - ex `bazel build //lib/...` will build everything under the `/lib/...` folder in the Khulnasoft repository.
 - `bazel test [path-to-target]` tests a target.
-  - ex `bazel test //lib/...` will run all tests under the `/lib/...` folder in the Sourcegraph repository.
+  - ex `bazel test //lib/...` will run all tests under the `/lib/...` folder in the Khulnasoft repository.
 - `bazel configure` automatically inspect the source tree and update the buildfiles if needed.
 - `bazel run //:gazelle-update-repos` automatically inspect the `go.mod` and update the third parties dependencies if needed.